-Status: After experiencing major heat stress events in 2015-2016 and 2019, only Wake Atoll experienced another minor heat stress event in 2021.
+Status: After experiencing major heat stress events in 2015-2016 and 2019, only Wake Atoll experienced consecutive minor heat stress events in 2020, 2021, and 2022.

 The NOAA Coral Reef Watch program uses satellite data to provide current reef environmental conditions to quickly identify areas at risk for coral bleaching.
 Bleaching is the process by which corals lose the symbiotic algae that give them their distinctive colors.
 If a coral is severely bleached, disease and death become likely.